Fergie-B/CI_PP1_AG/README.md

 4. The Webpage will generate and you will receive a message stating "Your site is published at https://fergie-b.github.io/CI_PP1_AG/"

 ## Credits

+### Media
+In order of Appearance:
-Images used on the site are not the property of the developer unless stated
+Images used on the site are not the property of the developer unless stated*
 - [Apex Gym Logo](assets/images/logo.svg): Designed in Adobe Illustrator by Developer
 - [Hero-Image](assets/images/hero-image.jpg) Photo by <a href="https://unsplash.com/@victorfreitas?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Victor Freitas</a> on <a href="https://unsplash.com/s/photos/group-training?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 - [Intro-Image](assets/images/intro-image.jpg) Photo by <a href="https://unsplash.com/@element5digital?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Element5 Digital</a> on <a href="https://unsplash.com/s/photos/group-gym?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>